ByteOfKathy/GLaDIOS/README.md

 ## Requirements and Setup

-You will need to create a `google_creds.json` file and supply your own credentials from [google](https://console.cloud.google.com/apis/credentials).
+You will need to have a `google_creds.json` file and supply your own credentials from [google](https://console.cloud.google.com/apis/credentials) in the main directory.
 It should be in the format:

 ```json
 {